PrimarySite/stylelint-config-primarysite/README.md

 ### Getting started

-    $ yarn install stylelint-config-primarysite
+    $ yarn install stylelint-config-primarysite stylelint

-With your project's `.stylelintrc` file, extend 'primarysite', like so:
+With your project's `.stylelint.js` file, extend 'stylelint-config-primarysite', like so:

     {
        "extends": "stylelint-config-primarysite"